 Source code, schematic, PCB layout

-- source files from my git repo, or github
+- source files from github

 - see README file for ATmega flashing details